Importance Of Gratitude

 Life is what you make it.
 So, why not make it a grateful experience?

 The ability to be thankful for both small things and great blessings will change your outlook.
-It can spark a positive feedback loop that will change your inner attitude—and your entire life.
+It can spark positive emotions and a positive feedback loop that will change your inner attitude—and your entire life.

-There are even scientific studies that suggest living gratefully can improve your quality of life.
+There are even scientific studies in the field of positive psychology that suggest living gratefully can improve your quality of life.
 Your positive outlook and grateful attitude can stave off depression, as well as many other sources of negativity in your life.
 Think of it this way: Gratitude helps increase your positivity, and this positivity will help you resist succumbing to the onslaught of negative vibes around you every day.

 This positive feedback loop within protects you even further because you will not accumulate negativity, and you’ll have a lower chance of engaging in any risky, compulsive behaviors, which might cause you even more problems later on.
 After all, if you feel good about yourself, you are far less likely to do drugs or consume excessive amounts of alcohol to “feel better”—and, best of all—this improvement in your attitude can radiate toward others around you.

-By practicing gratitude, you may very well be bringing this gift to others in your day-to-day life.
+By practicing gratitude, you may very well be bringing this gift to others on a regular basis.